-UK Oracle User Group committees for TechFest (having been reviewing the paper submissions it looks like its going to be an excellent conference in December) and Southern Summit (next week).
+UK Oracle User Group committees for TechFest (having been reviewing the paper submissions it looks like it’s going to be an excellent conference in December) and Southern Summit (next week).

 Just launched a number of sessions for the Oracle London Developer Meetup, with another to be announced soon (Blockchain) and potentially two more before the end of the year (we’re working on the speakers now).

-As a result of the recent Meetups on the subject of Helidon that have been occurring recently, we made the suggestion that Helidon be the subject of a Groundbreaker’s Podcast, net result I was invited to be part of the panel.
+As a result of the recent Meetups on the subject of Helidon that have been occurring recently, we made the suggestion that Helidon is the subject of a Groundbreaker’s Podcast, net result I was invited to be part of the panel.
 The podcast was recorded a few weeks ago, and know available (here).
 Go check it out, as it includes the key contributors to the project Dmitry Kornilov and Tomas Langer.

 Another Spring means another excellent Oracle EMEA PaaS Forum for Oracle partners.
 Every Year Juergen Kress organizes the event, finding really nice venues to host several hundred people over four and half days.